etheralpha/clientdiversity-org/index.md

     <h2 class="h1 fw-bold mb-3 text-center">Client Diversity Is <u>Not</u> Optional</h2>
     <div class="row justify-content-center mt-4">
       <div class="col col-lg-10">
         <p class="mb-4">Many know client diversity is important for a more resilient network, but they don't understand why or just how essential it is.
 It's not only important &#8212; <span class="fw-bold fst-italic">it's critical</span>.
-If a single client is used by 2/3rds (66%) of validators <span id="has66majority" class="d-none text-danger fw-bold text-decoration-underline">(this is currently the case) </span>there's a very real risk this can result in disrupting the chain and monetary loss for node operators.</p>
+If a single client is used by 2/3rds (66%) of validators <span id="extremeMajorityMsgMigaLabs" class="d-none text-danger fw-bold text-decoration-underline">(this is currently the case) </span><span id="extremeMajorityMsgBlockprint" class="d-none text-danger fw-bold text-decoration-underline">(this is currently the case) </span>there's a very real risk this can result in disrupting the chain and monetary loss for node operators.</p>
         <p class="mb-4">It takes 2/3rds of validators to reach finality.
 If a client with 66%+ of marketshare has a bug and forks to its own chain, it'll be capable of finalizing.
 Once the fork finalizes, the <strong>validators cannot return to the real chain without being slashed</strong><!--  or exiting and watching their funds drain while in queue -->.
 If 66% of the chain gets slashed simultaneously, the penalty is the whole 32 ETH.</p>
-        <p class="mb-4">So why is >50% marketshare still dangerous?
-If a minority client forks, the 50%+ majority client can obtain a 66%+ majority.
+        <p class="mb-4">So why is >50% marketshare still dangerous? <span id="majorityMsgMigaLabs" class="d-none text-danger fw-bold text-decoration-underline">(this is currently the case) </span><span id="majorityMsgBlockprint" class="d-none text-danger fw-bold text-decoration-underline">(this is currently the case) </span>If a minority client forks, the 50%+ majority client can obtain a 66%+ majority.
 With no client having a marketshare over 33%, these scenarios are avoided.
 That's why <strong>&#60;33% marketshare is the goal for all clients</strong>.</p>
       </div>
     </div>
     <div class="row justify-content-center mt-2">